||6th May 2021 |

 Watching porn and posting nude photos of oneself may be good for young people according to a Swedish researcher.

-Researchers at the University of Hawaii focused on three countries in particular: Norway, the United States and Japan, which are respectively ranked 1st, 15th and (yikes) 54th on the United Nations Gender Empowerment Measure
+University of Hawaii focused on three countries in particular: Norway, the United States and Japan, which are respectively ranked 1st, 15th and (yikes) 54th on the United Nations Gender Empowerment Measure (GEM).

 Their hypothesis was that societies with greater gender equity will consume pornography that has more representations of empowered women and less of disempowered women.